FLO-2DSoftware/qgis-flo-2d-plugin/docs/user/source/toolbar/Hazus Tool.rst

 Intersect Building Layer to Grid
 --------------------------------

-13. Use the *QGIS Vector*
+13. Use the QGIS Vector
     Menu to set up the intersection.
-Click *Vectors*>\ *GeoProcessing Tools*>\ *Intersection*.
+Click Vectors>\ GeoProcessing Tools>\ Intersection.

 .. image:: ../img/Hazus-Tool/hazustool10.png

 14. Set up the intersection dialog box as shown below.
-Click *Run* to make the intersection.
+Click Run to make the intersection.
 This process adds the Intersection layer to the map automatically.

 .. image:: ../img/Hazus-Tool/hazustool11.png